-1. The following documents are required for all initial certification files.
-Initial Cert Documents in ALL CAPS and quotation marks are RIHousing-specific forms.
-Alternate forms may be used with the prior written approval of RIHousing.
-NOTE: The owner/agent may also require their own documents in addition to these: "TENANT INCOME CERTIFICATION" (TIC).
-Current RIHousing version or approved alternate. ☐ "LIHTC PROGRAM STUDENT STATUS AFFIDAVIT." o Third party verification of student status from an educational institution (when applicable).
-For initial certification and at each annual certification. ☐ "RECURRING GIFTS AFFIDAVIT" ☐ "CERTIFICATION OF ZERO INCOME" (if applicable) □ "CHILD SUPPORT SELF AFFIDAVIT" (if applicable) ■ "ALIMONY AFFIDAVIT" (if applicable) ☐ Worksheet for income & expenses or calculation tapes.
-To demonstrate how annual income was calculated. ☐ Verification of income prepared by a 3rd-party, including but not limited to: Employment, Wages, Salaries, Commission, Tips, Unemployment, Child Support, TDI, FIP, Pension, Workman's Comp, Veterans Benefits, Social Security, SSI, SSDI, Self-employment, etc.... ☐ "CERTIFICATION OF ASSETS LESS THAN \$5,000" If total cash value does not exceed \$5,000 OR ■ Verification of assets or statements.
-If the total cash value exceeds \$5,000.
-Clarification notes (as applicable).
-Rental application (time & date stamped when received) Permanent information, must remain with IC package.
-Must have application/certification questionnaire for in-place tenants. ☐ Lease Agreement & RIHousing's "LIHTC LEASE ADDENDUM."
-Original and all subsequent leases. ■ Unit Inspection documentation.
-For move-in and annually thereafter. ☐ Release of information consents.
-For each household member age 18 and older.
-EPAs Lead Hazard Information Pamphlet and Disclosure form.
-Permanent information must remain with the IC package.
+The following documents are expected to be contained in all initial certification and new move-in files.
+Documents in ALL CAPS and quotation marks are RIHousing template forms.
+Owner/agent may use their own forms as long as they, at minimum, meet the standards established on the RIHousing template.

-- If building built prior to 1978 (acknowledgment of receipt of the pamphlet is acceptable). □ Race and Ethnicity Self-Certification.
-Permanent information must remain with the IC package.
+NOTE: The owner/agent may also require their own documents in addition to these.

-Appropriate Field on TIC must be populated.
+- "TENANT INCOME CERTIFICATION" (TIC). - □ "LIHTC PROGRAM STUDENT STATUS SELF-CERTIFICATION." - □ Third-party verification of student status from the educational institution (when applicable). - "RECURRING GIFTS SELF-CERTIFICATION." - "CERTIFICATION OF ZERO INCOME" (if applicable). - □ "CHILD SUPPORT SELF-CERTIFICATION" (if applicable). - □ "ALIMONY SELF-CERTIFICATION" (if applicable). - □ Worksheet for income & expenses or calculation tapes. - To demonstrate how annual income was calculated. - U Verification of income prepared by a 3rd-party, including but not limited to: - Employment, Wages, Salaries, Commission, Tips, Unemployment, Child Support, TDI, FIP, Pension, Workman's Comp, Veterans Benefits, Social Security, SSI, SSDI, Self-employment, etc.... - □ "CERTIFICATION OF ASSETS LESS THAN \$5,000" - If total cash value does not exceed \$5,000 OR - Verification of assets or statements. - If the total cash value exceeds \$5,000. - □ Clarification notes (as applicable). - Rental application (time & date stamped when received). - Lease Agreement and all applicable addendums including RIHousing's "LIHTC LEASE ADDENDUM." - Unit inspection documentation. - Release of Information consents. - For each household member age 18 and older. - EPAs Lead Hazard Information Pamphlet and Disclosure form. - If building built prior to 1978 (acknowledgment of receipt of the pamphlet is acceptable). - Garce and Ethnicity Self-Certification. - Appropriate Field on TIC must be populated.
 NOTE: Applicant has the right to decline or not disclose.

-2. The following are documents required for all annual certification files in non-100% LIHTC projects.
-Documents in ALL CAPS and quotation marks are RIHousing-specific forms.
-Alternate forms may be used with the prior written approval of RIHousing.
+The following documents are expected to be contained in all annual certification files when a project is not 100% LIHTC.
+Documents in ALL CAPS and quotation marks are RIHousing template forms.
+Owner/agent may use their own forms as long as they, at minimum, meet the standards established on the RIHousing template.
 NOTE: The owner/agent may also require their own documents in addition to these:

-101 ins.
-Alternate forms may be used with the prior written approval of kinousing.
-NO OTE: The owner/agent may also require their own documents in addition to the ese: "TENANT INCOME CERTIFICATION" (TIC). - Current RIHousing version or approved alternate.
-"LIHTC PROGRAM STUDENT STATUS AFFIDAVIT."
-Third party verification of student status from an educational institution (when applicable). - For initial certification and at each annual certification.
-"RECURRING GIFTS AFFIDAVIT" "CERTIFICATION OF ZERO INCOME" (if applicable) "CHILD SUPPORT SELF AFFIDAVIT" (if applicable) "ALIMONY AFFIDAVIT" (if applicable) Worksheet for income & expenses or calculation tapes. - To demonstrate how annual income was calculated.
-Verification of income prepared by a 3 rd -party, including but not limited to: - Employment, Wages, Salaries, Commission, Tips, Unemployment, Child Support, TDI, FIP, Pension Workman's Comp, Veterans Benefits, Social Security, SSI, SSDI, Self-employment, etc "CERTIFICATION OF ASSETS LESS THAN \$5,000" - If total cash value does not exceed \$5,000 OR Verification of assets or statements. - If the total cash value exceeds \$5,000.
-Clarification notes (as applicable).
-Lease Agreement & RIHousing's "LIHTC LEASE ADDENDUM." - Original and all subsequent leases.
-Unit Inspection documentation. - For move-in and annually thereafter.
-Release of information consents.
+- □ "TENANT INCOME CERTIFICATION" (TIC). - □ "LIHTC PROGRAM STUDENT STATUS SELF-CERTIFICATION." - □ Third-party verification of student status from the educational institution (when applicable). - □ "RECURRING GIFTS SELF-CERTIFICATION" (if question is not clearly spelled out on the recertification questionnaire). - "CERTIFICATION OF ZERO INCOME" (if applicable) - "CHILD SUPPORT SELF-CERTIFICATION" (if applicable) - □ "ALIMONY SELF-CERTIFICATION" (if applicable). - □ Worksheet for income & expenses or calculation tapes. - To demonstrate how annual income was calculated. - □ Verification of income prepared by a 3rd-party, including but not limited to: - Employment, Wages, Salaries, Commission, Tips, Unemployment, Child Support, TDI, FIP, Pension, Workman's Comp, Veterans Benefits, Social Security, SSI, SSDI, Self-employment, etc.... - □ "CERTIFICATION OF ASSETS LESS THAN \$5,000" - If total cash value does not exceed \$5,000 - OR - Verification of assets or statements. - If the total cash value exceeds \$5,000. - Clarification notes (as applicable). - □ Recertification questionnaire. - Lease Agreement and all applicable addendums including RIHousing's "LIHTC LEASE ADDENDUM." - Unit Inspection documentation. - For move-in and annually thereafter. - Release of Information consents. - For each household member age 18 and older.

-3. The following documents are required for all annual certification files when a project is 100% LIHTC and an abbreviated annual certification has been authorized by RIHousing.
-Documents in ALL CAPS and quotation marks are RIHousing-specific forms.
-Alternate forms may be used with the prior written approval of RIHousing.
-NOTE: The owner/agent may also require their own documents in addition to these:
+3. The following documents are expected to be contained in all annual certification files when a project is 100% LIHTC and an abbreviated annual certification has been authorized by RIHousing.
+Documents in ALL CAPS and quotation marks are RIHousing template forms.
+Owner/agent may use their own forms as long as they, at minimum, meet the standards established on the RIHousing template.